About ABA Therapy

 The science in which tactics derived from the principles of behavior are applied to improve socially significant behavior and experimentation is used to identify the variables responsible for the improvement in behavior.

-Breaking that definition of ABA apart, we can understand applied behavior analysis and how ABA therapy can be beneficial for improving quality of life.
-Applied behavior analysis is the science behind using the principles of behavior to help people with autism understand their behaviors and how to improve them.
+By breaking down the definition of ABA, we can see how applied behavior analysis helps improve quality of life.
+Applied behavior analysis is the science that uses behavior principles.
+It helps people with autism understand their actions and how to improve them.
 The principles of behavior focus on four attributes of behavior:

 • Reinforcement strengthens or increases behavior